-The possibility that a complaint might result in a disciplinary hearing, or a criminal prosecution, services of the duty solicitor.
+The possibility that a complaint might result in a disciplinary hearing, or a criminal prosecution, union/professional body.
+If staff are arrested then they are advised that they can call upon the services of the duty solicitor.

 In such cases, however, the panel, or court, would have regard to the provisions of section 93